trueToastedCode/nbdrift-osrc/README.md

 Update checks are always spoofed and cannot be disabled.

-Account permissions are also hooked to allow scooter connection without device binding, and this cannot be disabled.
-It is recommended, likely neccessary to unbind the device in their original app if you plan to flash anything.
+### Firmware flashing
+It is recommended to unbind the device in the original app.
+Then connect with permission spoofing and a fw update response spoof.
+Server the fw using a [fake server](https://github.com/trueToastedCode/nbdrift-osrc/tree/fake-server).

+### Permission spoofing
+This allow scooter connection without device binding.
+Control it using a flag in `prm-spoof.txt`: `0` Disabled, `1` Enabled.

 ### Viewing the Logs / Dumping API Communication
 - Using logcat: `adb logcat -s "nbdrift"`